 Now that you’re feeling more confident on quieter streets, the next step would be to grab a friend and explore the trails.
 Arlington has some amazing multi-use trails that are frequented by both people on bikes and people running/walking.
 With more than 80 miles of paved and unpaved trails, new riders can pick up speed without worrying about traffic or too many other modes.

 Alternatively, if you’re feeling confident and want to jump right into the street scene, join a social ride.
-Coffee clubs are popular in the area and a full list can be found on the Washington Area Bike Forum.
-Other community rides from BikeArlington will also start to pop up as the weather improves and temperatures rise, so keep an eye on this events calendar.
+There are community rides organized by BikeArlington as the weather improves and temperatures rise, so keep an eye on this events calendar.

 Step 4: Determine Your Financial Commitment